salina-health/www.salina.ai/about.md

 The three key benefits save time and gives an enhanced service to patients:

-- Time saving in automated note taking and analysis from consultations.
+- Time saving in automated note-taking and analysis from consultations.

 - Triage efficiency, improving patient journeys.